ThomasPueschel/intervals/tutorial_intervals.md

 2020-04-26T21:13:14-05:00

 ## Tutorial: How to use R to analyse data from FEA using the intervals’ method
+# Part1: Generating intervals and carrying out a PCA using these variables

 We have developed a new method, named the intervals’ method, to analyse data from finite element models in a comparative multivariate